Cameron Highlands: Geography

 Cameron Highlands is unique compared to the other hill stations in Malaysia — three river systems drain it with numerous tributaries (totaling 123).
 Their high points serve as the water catchment for the Pahang and Perak rivers (Malay: Sungai Pahang and Sungai Perak).

 Overall, much of the retreat is still forested (estimated at 71%).
 Jungle trails lead visitors to tranquil spots, waterfalls, and aboriginal villages.
 Most of the tracks begin at Tanah Rata.
 There are more than ten paths to pick and choose from.
 Depending on its distance, some routes can take as long as five hours to cover.
 Apart from its numerous walks, the sanctuary is also known for its native inhabitants, the Orang Asli, who rely on the land for subsistence farming, hunting, and fishing.
 Many have left to take up residence in the nearby towns.
 There are still some who prefer to treat the woods as their home.
 To date, there have been many changes at the resort.
 During the colonial era, the county was developed to be "a healthy hill station similar to Nuwara Eliya."
 Today, it is different.
 During the Post-Independence Period (1957–1973), vast tracts of land were cleared for agriculture and infrastructure development.
 After 1974, more land was cleared for agriculture, housing projects, power plants, logging activities, livestock farming, hotel construction, small-scale industries, human resettlement, and road building.
 There is no doubt that some advances have brought economic benefits.
 This, however, has come with a price.
 Over the years, the "development (in this area) has been at the expense of the weather and the environment," as well as the indigenous communities' consent.

+Biodiversity

+Cameron Highlands is one of the few places in Malaysia that serves as a habitat for a wide variety of flora and fauna, as well as hosting a totally different ecosystem.
+There are more than 700 species of plants that grow here.
+The vegetation changes as one ascends the mountain.
+The ward is known for its tea growing, vegetable farms and flower nurseries.
+Its woodlands form the prevailing natural ecosystem within and around the prefecture.
+Of the fauna, the Sumatran serow, mountain peacock-pheasant and Malayan whistling-thrush are listed in the 2004 IUCN Red List of Threatened Species.
+In 1958, the outpost was declared as deer reserve.
+Four years later, it became a venue affording protection to animals and birds.